Velliangiri Mountains: Religious significance

-In the same way, Lord Vishnu obeyed the command of the Lord Shiva, wearing the Rudraksham, Lord Vishnu went to the southwest of Velliangiri hills and worshipped Lord Shiva.
+In the same way, Vishnu obeyed the command of the Shiva, wearing the Rudraksham, Vishnu went to the southwest of Velliangiri hills and worshipped Lord Shiva.

 As per a legend, Vayu Bhaghvan and Adiseshan had a dispute to find out who is superior, to prove the superiority adiseshan encircled the Kailasam, Vayu tried to remove this encircle by creating santamarutham (Twister).
 Because of the santamarutham, 8 kodumudigal (parts) fell from kailasam into 8 different places which are Thirugonamalai (Trincomalee), Thirukalahasti, Thiruchiramalai, Thiruenkoimalai, Velliangiri Mountains at Tamil Nadu, Neerthagiri, Ratnagiri, and Swethagiri or Thirupangeeli.

-Sacredness of these Mountains - The Seven Hills

-Shiva is known as Swayambhu, the source of the creator.
+Shiva is known as Swayambu (சுயம்பு), the source of the creator.

-Normally pilgrimage to a place is unlike trekking.
-Even today going for Kailash is not possible for many.
-So in this sense, Thenkailaya yatra has become significant and great possibility for one.

-The Shiva Temple
+Shiva Temple

 Of all the mountain shrines in Tamil Nadu, the Shiva temple of Velliangiri in the western boundary is considered to be the most famous.
 Known as Rajathagiri, Velliangiri, Dakshin Kailash or Bhoolok Kailash, this sacred spot, according to legend, is where Shiva performed his cosmic dance on the request of his consort Umadevi.
-The five faces of Lord Shiva, Brahma, Vishnu, Rudra, Maheshwara and Sadasiva, are seen as Panchagiri and as Panchalingas pertaining to the panchabhutas, in Velliangiri.
+The five faces of Shiva, Brahma, Vishnu, Rudra, Maheshwara and Sadasiva, are seen as Panchagiri and as Panchalingas pertaining to the panchabhutas, in Velliangiri.
 The hill ranges have abundant natural resources, which include rare herbs.

 Lord Panchalingesa and his Consort Manonmani amman alias Parvathi, bestow their grace on the devotees who throng here annually between February and May.
 There is a plan to provide shelters and temporary toilets near Andisunnai for the devotees during the season.

-Getting There
+Access

 The Transport Corporation ply buses between Coimbatore (Gandhi Puram) and Poondi every day.
 Special bus services are available during festive occasions like Maha Shivrathri.
 Coimbatore is on the international circuit with flights connecting it to Singapore and Sharjah.
 On the domestic front it is well connected to Kozhikode, Chennai, Kochi, Bangalore, Mumbai, and Delhi by both rail and road.

-Experience

-The season that are suitable for trekking this mountain is between mid Feb to mid May (in Tamil months maasi, panguni and chitirai), Entry is restricted by the forest department in the other months.
-Although entry is said to be given by forest department on new moon day and full moon day upon prior request.
-We have to be careful about Elephants near Bamboo Trees and other animals.
+Seasons that are suitable for trekking this mountain is between mid Feb to mid May (in Tamil months maasi, panguni and chitirai).
+Entry is restricted by the forest department in the other months.
+However entry is said to be given by forest department on new moon day and full moon day upon prior request.
+During trekking, one has to be careful of elephants near bamboo trees and other animals.

-During the season there is forest check post at the base camp to filter the plastics which will harm the wild animals.
-Its good to support the forest people for checking and collect some thrown away plastics back from the hills.
+During trekking season, forest check post at base camp filter plastics which may harm wild animals and pollute the environment.
+It is recommended to support the forest people by collecting thrown away plastics back from the hills.

 Location

-13 km from the foothills of the Poondi temple.
+8 km from the foothills of the Poondi temple.

 30 km from the commercial center Coimbatore city and near Siruvani, Altitude: 5833 ft.